-As power and infrastructure is a key sector for Standard Bank, we are once again taking up the opportunity to sponsor the AEF as a key FSP.
-To support this, a delegation of senior members of our power and infrastructure sector team will attend and participate, including:
+As power and infrastructure is a key sector for Standard Bank, we are once again taking up the opportunity to sponsor the AEF as Financial Banking Partner.
+To support this, a delegation of senior members of our power and infrastructure sector, Investment Banking and credit teams will attend and participate, including:

 Power is the single biggest driver of economic growth and competition in emerging markets.
 As these economies grow, so too does their need for infrastructure such as ports, railways, roads, airports, hospitals and schools.
 Addressing these needs can present a number of challenges, including volatile fuel prices and exchange rates, rising construction costs, along with social and environmental concerns.